nanotech/jellybeans.vim/README.markdown

 Users of Apple’s pre-10.7 Terminal.app can use the TerminalColours plugin ([Leopard][tc-leopard], [Snow Leopard][tc-snowleopard]) to change the default colors.

-### Italics

-Jellybeans disables italics in terminal Vim by default, as some terminals do other things with the text's colors instead of actually italicizing the text.
-If your terminal does fully support italics, add

-    let g:jellybeans_use_term_italics = 1

-to your .vimrc to enable italics in terminal Vim.

-If you don't want italics even in GUI Vim, add

-    let g:jellybeans_use_gui_italics = 0

 ## Screenshots